Certifying zeros of polynomial systems using interval arithmetic: Implementation details

 In the next subsection we give a method to construct an candidate $I \in \IC^n$ for a strong interval approximate zero.
 Before, we need to study \emph{machine interval arithmetic}; the realization of interval arithmetic with finite precision floating point arithmetic.
 We assume the standard model of floating point arithmetic \cite[Section 2.3]{Higham:2002}, where the result of a floating point operation is accurate up to relative unit roundoff $u$: $\mathrm{fl}(x \circ y) = (x \circ y)(1 + \delta),$ where $|\delta| \le u$ and $\circ\in\{+,-,*,/\}$.
 For instance, following the IEE-754 standard, the unit roundoff in double precision arithmetic is $u = 2^{-53} \approx 2.2 \cdot 10^{-16}$.
 The key property in the context of interval arithmetic is that each result of a floating point operation can be rounded outwards, such that the resulting \emph{interval} contains the true (exact) result; see, e.g., \cite[Section 3.2]{Mayer:2017}.
 Therefore, given $X, Y \in \IC$ the result of $X \circ Y$, $\circ\in\{+,-,*,/\}$, is $\mathrm{fl}(X \circ Y) := \{ (x \circ y)(1+\delta) \,|\, |\delta| \le u, x\in X,y\in Y \}$ in machine arithmetic.
 This interval contains $X\circ Y$.
 It is \emph{larger}.
 Additionally, for a given $x \in \IC$, all intervals of the form $\{x + (|\mathrm{Re}(x_j)| + i |\mathrm{Im}(x_j)|)\delta \, | \, |\delta| \le \mu \}$ with $0 < \mu \le u$ are indistinguishable when working with precision $u$.

 Consequently it is possible that the Krawczyk operator $K_{\tilde{x},Y}$, see Definition \ref{def_krawczyk}, is a contraction for the interval $I$, but that machine arithmetic can't verify this, because $\mathrm{fl}(X \circ Y)$ is larger than $X\circ Y$.
 In such a case, the unit roundoff $u$ needs to be sufficiently decreased.
-For this reason our implementation uses machine interval arithmetic based on double precision arithmetic as well as, if necessary, the arbitrary precision interval arithmetic implemented in \texttt{Arb} \cite{Johansson2017arb}.
+For this reason our implementation uses machine interval arithmetic based on double precision arithmetic as well as, if necessary, the arbitrary precision interval arithmetic implemented in \texttt{Arb} \cite{Johansson2017arb}. {For instance, we could not certify all solutions in the example in Section \ref{subsec:3264} below using only 64-bit arithmetic, because the zeros are too ill-posed.}